People

 Hailey Ready (2023-)

-Hailey is a sophomore biology major, with minors in both math and creative writing.
+Hailey joined us as a sophomore biology major, with minors in both math and creative writing.
 In her free time, she enjoys reading, running, and all things theatre!
 She currently helps out with many projects, but she’s particularly interested in those relating to zoology and conservation.
 Hailey loves Hellbender salamanders– if you’re not familiar, she will encourage you to check them out!

 Tamyra Hunt (2022-)